 In January 2012 the AICPA and CIMA joined forces to create a new designation; the CGMA, or Chartered Global Management Accountant.
 Both are management accounting certifications, pitting the CGMA in direct competition with the CMA.

 The CMA exam has been around for more than 40 years.
-It has long been considered the designation of choice for those going into management related accounting fields.
+It has long been considered the designation of choice for those going into management-related accounting fields.
+You can learn more about what CMA is in our comprehensive article on this certification.

 The CGMA is powered by the AICPA and CIMA, two of the world’s largest associations for public accountants and management accountants and you can actually attain this designation through either pathway, but the eligibility and requirements differ.